 Former professional rugby league footballer with a nine year career playing for the Brisbane Broncos.
 Nick has been involved with PROJECT FUTURES since 2012 when he went over to Cambodia and participated on an international half marathon collectively raising $50,000 with a group of friends.
 Nick most recently helped lead our 2015 Cycle Challenge across Cambodia raising another $50,000!

 A professional actor best know for his role as Spencer in Home and Away, Andrew is more than just a well known face.
 He is passionate about animal and human rights and is an ambassador for three charities alongside PROJECT FUTURES.
 Although Andrew boosts a social media following in the hundreds of thousands globally, he is a down to earth country boy with a background in civil engineering.
 Andrew also participated in our 2015 Cambodian Cycle Challenge raising over $8000 for our work!
-He was a keynote speaker at last year's Rookie Stella Fella Day, which we are hosting again in 2016!

 A television presenter best know for his current role as co-host of popular morning music program The Loop, Scott has been a face that many of us know and love.
 He has been an ambassador of PROJECT FUTURES since 2013 when he co-hosted our Stella Fella Finals Party and subsequently became one of our most engaged ambassadors.
 In 2015 Scott signed up for the Cambodian Cycle Challenge and teamed up with the Urban Rec Sports Group to host a Dodgeball Comp raising $7500 for our work!
 Watch his journey on youtube across Cambodia here:

 PROJECT FUTURES would like to express our deepest gratitude to all of our 2016 partners.
 These organisations share our vision to see a world free from human trafficking, violence against women and exploitation.